TeraokaKanekoLab/cocoa-demo/README.md

 - `POST /api/analyze` — Run analysis.
 Request body examples:
 	- `{ "items": [{ "name": "...", "weight": 1.0 }, ...] }` — initial analysis
 	- `{ "c": 0.5 }` — parameter adjustment requests

+Multi-user session handling
+---
+- Each browser session reaches the app through a dedicated port/host (e.g., `localhost:3001`).
+- The API layer forwards the host header to the C++ backend as a `userKey`, so `ppr_map` and the submitted query weights stay isolated per user.
+- Adjust requests (`{ "c": ... }`) reuse the stored map for the same host; submitting from a different port keeps its own independent results.
+- When changing port bindings via `FRONTEND_PORTS`, ensure each parallel user targets a distinct port to receive an independent session.

 Contributing
 ---